meldron/psonoci/README.md

 There are several more options, please use the `help` commands for more info.

+## TOTP

+Since version `0.4` `psonoci` supports Psono's [Time-based one-time password (TOTP)](https://en.wikipedia.org/wiki/Time-based_one-time_password) secret type.

+Besides the standard functionality to read and write the secret info (`secret` subcommand), `psonoci` also supports the creation and validation of tokens (both commands require a correctly configured system time).

+### get-token

+`psonoci topt get-token secret-id`: returns a currently valid TOTP token.

+### validate-token

+`psonoci topt validate-token secret-id token`: checks if a token is currently valid.
+Returns with exit code `0` if valid, otherwise displays an error and returns with exit code `1`.

+### get-url

+Also there is the option to export the token [otpauth url](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) with `psonoci topt get-url secret-id`.
 ## Run With Protected Environments

 `psonoci` can now inject environment variables from your secrets right into you programs!